thedevenvironment/expo-router-typescript/README.md

 - The `components` folder is where reusable react components will live.

+- The `config` folder is where you can place constants for your application.

 - The `hooks` folder has a `useAppLoading` hook that handles the logic of loading assets and displaying the spinner.

-- The `layouts` folder is where the view wrapper logic lives.
+- The `types` folder is where your global and local types will live.

-- The `screens` Folder maps 1:1 with the routes in the `app` directory.
-The `/` path points to the `Home.tsx` screen, and then `/second` points to the `Second.tsx` screen.
-If you don't like this structure, you can move the component logic directly into the .tsx files in the app directly, however this provides a more robust solution.
+- The `utils` folder is a place to put all your reusable functions.

 <a name="#getting-started"></a>
 ## 3. Getting Started